launchscout/live_state/README.md

 clients cannot connect to your channel.

 ## Usage
-First you need to setup a socket as you would with normal other [Phoenix Channels](https://hexdocs.pm/phoenix/channels.html)
+First you need to set up a socket as you would with other normal [Phoenix Channels](https://hexdocs.pm/phoenix/channels.html)

-1. On your Endpoint module, setup a socket for your channel:
+1. On your Endpoint module, set up a socket for your channel:
 ```elixir
 defmodule MyAppWeb.Endpoint do
   socket "/socket", PgLiveHeroWeb.Channels.LiveStateSocket